 4.2.2.1 On an annual basis, the Subdistrict Board of Managers will establish a Groundwater Withdrawal Fee per acre-foot of groundwater withdrawal.
-The Groundwater Withdrawal Fee is independent of any mandatory restrictions on groundwater withdrawals under paragraph 3.3.1.
+The Groundwater Withdrawal Fee is independent of any mandatory restrictions on groundwater withdrawals under paragraph 3.3.1 above.
 The Groundwater Withdrawal Fee will be based on gross groundwater withdrawals as reported to the Colorado Division of Water Resources or reported to the Subdistrict by such other data-recording method acceptable to the Subdistrict.
 The Groundwater Withdrawal Fee will not be based or assessed on individual consumptive use of groundwater or net groundwater withdrawal from the aquifer but may be based on broad classifications of consumptive use as stated in paragraph 4.2.2.2 below.

 4.2.2.2 The Subdistrict may assess the Groundwater Withdrawal Fee as a two-part fee.
-The first part of the Groundwater Withdrawal Fee is a flat fee assessed against every acrefoot of gross groundwater withdrawals from Subdistrict Wells as reported to the Division of Water Resources on an annual basis.
+The first part of the Groundwater Withdrawal Fee is a flat fee assessed against every acrefoot of gross groundwater withdrawals from Subdistrict Wells.
 The revenues collected from the first part of the Groundwater Withdrawal Fee will be used to fund programs to meet the Sustainable Water Supply requirements of the Subdistrict.

 The second part of the Groundwater Withdrawal Fee may be based on a tiered-system which is a broad classification of differing consumptive uses based on application types and the net impacts on surface streams and senior surface water rights by the withdrawal of groundwater from Subdistrict Wells, with the tier with the highest percentage of consumptive use per acrefoot withdrawn being charged the highest fees.
-At the time of this Plan's approval, three tiers are recognized based on application types identified by the Division of Water Resources in the Conejos Response Area Response Functions for the calculation of the net groundwater consumptive use of the groundwater withdrawn by Subdistrict Wells.
+At the time of this Plan's approval, three tiers are recognized based on application types identified by the Division of Water Resources in the Alamosa-La Jara Response Area Response Functions for the calculation of the net groundwater consumptive use of the groundwater withdrawn by Subdistrict Wells.
 These three tiers are defined as: 1) Sprinkler; 2) Flood; and, 3) Other Uses.
 A Subdistrict Well may be classified into two or more tiers if the amount of groundwater being applied toward each tier can be separately measured by a method that is acceptable to the Subdistrict.
-If the different applications cannot be separately measured based on official records of the Colorado Division of Water Resources, the Subdistrict will classify all of the groundwater use at the highest consumptive use tier based on the application types for that particular Subdistrict Well.
+If the different applications cannot be separately measured, the Subdistrict will classify all of the groundwater use at the highest consumptive use tier based on the application types for that particular Subdistrict Well.
 For example, if a Subdistrict Well withdraws groundwater for sprinkler and flood applications that cannot be separately measured, the gross groundwater withdrawals for that Subdistrict Well will be assessed at the Sprinkler tier.
-Tiers may be added or removed by the Board of Managers at their discretion or if the then current Conejos Response Area Response Functions recognize and/or remove application types in the calculation of the net consumptive use of groundwater withdrawn from Subdistrict Wells.
-The revenues collected from this second part of the Groundwater Withdrawal Fee will be used to fund the remedy of injurious stream depletions caused by the withdrawal of groundwater from Subdistrict Wells.
+At the Board of Managers discretion, tiers may be added or removed if the then current Alamosa-La Jara Response Area Response Functions add and/or remove application types for the calculation of the net consumptive use of groundwater withdrawn from Subdistrict Wells and/or for wasteful water practices.
+The revenues collected from this second part of the Groundwater Withdrawal Fee will be used to fund the remedy of injurious stream depletions caused by the withdrawal of groundwater from Subdistrict Wells and to fund any other expenditures the Board of Manager's deem necessary to meet Subdistrict goals and objectives.